edwinlunando/edwinlunando.github.io/README.md

 edwinlunando.github.io
 ======================

-My thought about information technology
+My thought about information technology.
+This blog is built with [jekyll](http://jekyllrb.com/)